-The Route: Kogashiyama, “Kogashi mountain” is west of the city of Utsunomiya in Tochigi Prefecture, Japan.
+The Route: Kogashiyama, “Kogashi mountain” is outside Tanomachi village, west of the city of Utsunomiya in Tochigi Prefecture, Japan.
 The climb begins on Shinrinkoen Dori, passes the Akagawa dam and where it enters the park on the flanks of Kogashi mountain.
 It is 4.9km long at an average of 4.9% with a mix of 8-9% slopes and flat sections.

 The Feel: as climbs go this isn’t a monster but starts soft before turning Alpine.
 It begins with a definite inflection point where the tarmac ramps up, prompting an immediate gear change.
 The road passes farmland with the woodland slowly getting denser as road climbs up.
-It’s ordinary for now and only after two kilometres does the park begin, there’s a car park by the road and soon the large river dam appears.
-It flattens here, take the left fork past the lake to pedal past picnic areas.
+It’s ordinary for now and only after two kilometres does the park begin, there’s a car park by the road and then the large river dam appears.
+It flattens here, take the left fork past the lake to pedal past a picnic area.
 It’s all so calm and gentle.

 There’s little traffic and what vehicles there are can be alarmingly quiet.
 High ownership of electric cars may be something to cheer about but it means a vehicle approaching from behind can be hard to notice until it glides past.
 It’s not necessarily dangerous, more a cultural adjustment to tune the ears to the sound of the tires.

 Suddenly the road rears up and becomes decidedly Alpine and there’s a kilometre of 9%.
 The billiard table smooth surface helps but only so much, it’s slow going.
-It’s still a moment to enjoy, the road is engineered but feels part of the forest, the tall pines stand close to the road and it’s dark even on a bright day.
+It’s still a moment to enjoy, the road is engineered but feels part of the forest, the tall cedars stand close to the road and it’s shaded, dark even on a bright day.
 After a steep S-bend the road keeps rising and then if you lift your gaze up you’ll see a winding ribbon of tarmac, as if a section of the Montvernier hairpins had been imported.
 The top of the climb comes with the road cut into the hillside and immediately plunges into a fast descent with a smooth and grippy surface.

 The Japan Cup attracts several World Tour teams.
 Their presence is telling, those with prominent manufacturers are there with Cannondale-Drapac, Trek-Segafredo, BMC Racing and Lampre-Merida are there and if title sponsors Sky or Orica-BikeExchange have no interest in the Japanese market, their bike sponsors Pinarello and Scott surely do.
 The fans are legion and many have high-end bikes and here is a good way for the bike companies to connect with customers.